ajheil/ajheil.github.io/_pages/teaching.md

 ---

-Here is a list of my teaching assignments:
+Here is a list of courses for which I have been a teaching assistant:

 - **Development Economics** - *LSE and IZA global online course*, Spring 2024
 - **Development Economics** – *London School of Economics*, 2023, 2024, 2025